Serving

 1. Bring Stock to a boil, rinse CHICKEN and add to stock (see Note-1).
 Bring back to a boil.

 3. Pull Chicken from the pot and set aside (it will be about 3/4 cooked).
-When cool, remove all meat from the bones and cut with the grain into bite size strips.
-Return skin, bones and other off-cuts to the pot and simmer for a few hours to enrich the stock.
+When cool, pull all meat from the bones and cut or tear with the grain into bite size strips.
+The breast tears much better than it cuts.
+Return all debris to the pot and simmer for a few hours to enrich the stock for future use.

 4. Cap CHILIS and cut in half lengthwise.
 Discard seeds and cut into narrow slivers.
 Peel 3/4 inch GINGER, slice very thin crosswise and then into narrow slivers.
-Mix both together with Dried Chilis (break off the stem end) and Sichuan Peppercorns.
+Crush Sichuan Peppercorns just enough to break them up.
+Mix all together with Dried Chilis.

-5. Cut green part of 2 SCALLIONS into similar slivers.
+6. Cut green part of 2 SCALLIONS into slivers.

-7. In a wok or sauté pan, heat Oil to near smoking.
+1. In a spacious sauté pan or wok, heat Oil to near smoking.
 Stir in Chili mix for about 30 seconds, then stir in Chicken.
 Fry stirring until uniformly coated with oil.
-Splash the Rice Wine around the chicken, stir in Vinegar, Salt and 1/2 cup Poaching Liquid.
-Bring all to a boil, then simmer about 5 minutes, turning chicken over now and then to blend flavors and cook chicken through.
+Pour the Stock mix around over the chicken and bring all to a boil.
+Cover and simmer about 5 minutes, turning chicken now and then to blend flavors.

-8. Mix Potato Starch with 3 t Water and add to the chicken.
+2. Mix Potato Starch with 1T Water and add to the chicken.
 Stir continuously until sauce is thickened.
-Adjust to the thickness you need (I make it thinner than Chinese would because I serve with rice as a main dish, not one of 5 sides).
+Adjust to the thickness you want.
+I make it thinner than Chinese might because I serve it as a main dish with rice, not as one of 5 sides.

 NOTES:

-1. Chicken: A "free range" chicken would be more authentic but pushes up the cost.
-I use a wide pot so I cut the chicken with shears up both sides and in half down the spine, avoiding the meat, so I can arrange it flat.
+Of course a "free range" chicken would be more authentic but pushes up the cost.
+I use a wide pot so I cut the chicken with shears along both sides and over the back, avoiding the meaty parts, to separate it into two halves: wings and breasts, legs and backs.
+That way it'll lie flatter and need less stock.

-4. Chili Dry: Arbols or dry red Thai chilis will do fine.
-See my Chili Page for details.
+Arbols or dry red Thai chilis will do fine.
+For details see our Chili page.